-Why should you age proof yourself?
-Successful ageing is not something you think about when you’re 20 or 30 – but once you hit mid-life it dawns upon you as wrinkles and age-related ailments become apparent.
-Age proof yourself with 30 Tips how to make a difference to how you feel today — and tomorrow.
+Why should you age-proof yourself?
+Successful aging is not something you think about when you’re 20 or 30 – but once you hit mid-life it dawns upon you as wrinkles and age-related ailments become apparent.
+Age proof yourself with 30 Tips on how to make a difference to how you feel today — and tomorrow.
 This post follows Part 1 where we looked at what science says about physical and biological development in adulthood.
 The impact of not doing something will hit home when you see the irrefutable facts research provides.
 Ask yourself how you have been leading your life up to now.
-Is there anything you could do different?
+Is there anything you could do differently?
 The good news is that it is never too late.
 Every step counts, and make a big difference.

-In this post we give you hand-on tips how you can age proof yourself against common ailments, dry skin, fatigue, stress and fear of memory loss.
-We also explore the common myths that surround ageing, and inspire you to keep ’em guessing.
+In this post, we give you hands-on tips on how you can age-proof yourself against common ailments, dry skin, fatigue, stress and fear of memory loss.
+We also explore the common myths that surround aging and inspire you to keep ’em guessing.
 Your age is not the telltale sign for how you should or will feel.
 Your attitude, healthy lifestyle and glow will.
-Try a few of our 30 age proofing tips.
+Try a few of our 30 age-proofing tips.
 They will make you feel fabulous — and look younger — at any age.

 Feel free to comment, share and join our mailing list to feel, be and do good — every day and working (far) away.

 Age Proof Yourself: Successful Ageing